Josiahgare/Data-cleaning-with-SQL/README.md

 - Missing data, inconsistent data, inaccurate data were resolved
 - Data exploration
 - Feature engineering
-- Creation of new table **CustomerList** from existing and clean data
 - Exporting data as CSV file for future use

 ---